FAQ

 +

 No. datacentresinspace.com is an independent project created to track and explain the idea of off-planet compute.
-If a genuine space data centre is launched, this counter is the first thing we’ll update.
+If more genuine space data centres are launched, this counter and the FAQ will be updated.